deokudev/speedetail-homepage/src/app/writing/basic-writing-and-formatting-syntax/page.md

     description: Create sophisticated formatting for your prose and code with simple syntax
 ---

-Create sophisticated formatting for your tech notes on Inkdrop with simple syntax.{% .lead %}
+Create sophisticated formatting for your tech notes on Speedetail with simple syntax.{% .lead %}

 This is intended as a quick reference and showcase.
 For more complete info, see [John Gruber's original spec](https://daringfireball.net/projects/markdown/) and the [Github-flavored Markdown spec page](https://github.github.com/gfm/).